Vetii/jacop/README.md

 One can test the setup by running:

-    java -jar jacop/target/jacop-x.x.x.jar fd.Sudoku
+    java -jar target/jacop-x.x.x.jar fd.Sudoku

-Where ´fd´ stands for 'finite domain'.
-See the ´jacop/src/main/java/org/jacop/examples/´ for more examples.
+Where `fd` stands for 'finite domain'.
+See the `src/main/java/org/jacop/examples/` for more examples.

 Compilation
 -----------